 With an extra million people expected to live and work in Sydney by 2030, the CBD and South East Light Rail (CSELR) forms a critical part of the city’s transport future and urban renewal.
 The 12km light rail system will provide reliable transport between key destinations, to support a vibrant and connected inner city.

-International expertise
+International rail expertise

-Drawing on international expertise, our team of technical specialists worked with TfNSW to develop the preferred alignment and to support the procurement and construction stages.
+Drawing on our international expertise, the Arup team of technical specialists worked with TfNSW to develop the preferred alignment and support the procurement and construction stages of the project.
 Our engineering and operational input incorporated global best practice into the project’s design and delivery.
-George Street now features one of Australasia’s first ‘wire free’ operations – de-cluttering the aesthetic of the route through the city centre by removing overhead power wires and poles.
+George Street now features one of Australasia’s first ‘wire free’ operations, delivering a visually clean path achieved by de-cluttering the aesthetic of the route through the city centre by removing overhead power wires and poles.

 Collaborative design to identify the best route

-Arup held collaborative workshops with local stakeholders using innovative geographic information systems (GIS) to map potential routes and constraints.
 A shortlist of options was developed with input on engineering and urban design outcomes.
-This feasibility design informed the NSW Government’s strategic plan and the identification of a preferred route.
+This feasibility design informed the NSW Government’s strategic plan and identification of a preferred route.

 Geographic information systems clash detection

-Arup developed a GIS-based utilities clash detection system which streamlined the utilities impact assessment on the route options by automating the interaction of the proposed infrastructure and existing underground utilities.
+Using the inherent flexibility of GIS, we developed a GIS-based utilities clash detection system which streamlined the utilities impact assessment on the route options by automating the interaction of the proposed infrastructure and existing underground utilities.
 This was particularly important on the George Street section which serves as a major utility artery.
 The system took inputs of over 100,000 individual underground utilities, combining source material from a wide variety of formats, and translating them into a single utilisable reference.

 Intermodal connectivity